The City of Elk Grove and the Sacramento Zoological Society are partnering to develop a world-class modern zoological park in Elk Grove.

 Is a subsidy from the City required to operate the Zoo?

 No, the Zoo does not require a subsidy from the City to operate.
 The original 2022 Feasibility Study and the 2024 Business Plan identify that the Zoo is able to self-sustain their operations.
-The exiting Sacramento Zoo in Land Park operates without a subsidy from the City of Sacramento and the City of Elk Grove expects that arrangement to continue.
+The existing Sacramento Zoo in Land Park operates without a subsidy from the City of Sacramento and the City of Elk Grove anticipates a similar arrangement for the new zoo.

 Why does the Zoo need to relocate?